Herbert Ward (sculptor): In the Congo

 In 1884, Ward met Henry Morton Stanley in London, when he was interviewed for a post as an officer in the new Congo Free State, effectively a private colony of King Leopold of Belgium.
 Stanley recommended Ward for a position, and he worked for the next two years along the upper and lower Congo River, where he first met Roger Casement.
 The latter was working on construction of a railroad to bypass the cataracts of the lower river.
 After being replaced by a Belgian officer, Ward joined the Sanford Exploring Company.

-In March 1887, having left the Sanford Company, Ward was returning to England when he again encountered Stanley, who was assembling the Emin Pasha relief expedition.
+In March 1887, having left the Sanford Company, Ward was returning to England when he again encountered Stanley, who was assembling the Emin Pasha Relief Expedition.
 Stanley appointed Ward as a lieutenant and placed him under the command of Major Edmund Barttelot in the expedition's rear column.
 Stanley left the rear column, consisting of 250 porters and five officers, in June 1887, saying "I shall find you here in October when I return."
-Because of Stanley's delays, the rear column remained at Yambuya by the Aruwimi River for the next 14 months, rather than 4.
-By that time, two of its officers and more than 100 of its porters had died.
+Because of Stanley's delays, the rear column remained at Yambuya by the Aruwimi River for the next fourteen months, rather than four.
+By that time, more than 100 of its porters had died, and two of its officers died soon after.

+When Ward was in the Congo, cannibalism was still widespread in some regions, and it is frequently mentioned in his works, including in the title of his first book, Five Years with the Congo Cannibals.
+He reported that once, while he was camping, human flesh was being cooked all around his tent, and that he had seen it being roasted also on other occasions.
+Like other observers, he states that both killed or captured enemies as well as purchased slaves were consumed.
+More than once, Ward saw how slaves intended for consumption were being transported along or exposed on markets where they were slaughtered, in some cases, right after sale.
+He also saw captives being prepared for consumption and, another time, how the flesh of a freshly butchered victim was distributed.